Unchained, Part 5: How to Stop A Pornography Addiction

 This is critical because after the first stage of the cycle, and fantasy begins, it is very hard to stop the cycle from unfolding.

-The brain’s reasoning and consideration of future consequences is gradually losing strength, as the reward pathways light up.
+The brain’s reasoning and consideration of future consequences gradually goes offline as reward pathways light up.

 🔥 Journal Prompts: